knorrie/network-examples/lxcbird/README.md

     lxc.apparmor.profile = unconfined

 Oh, and by the way, the lxc network script referenced is a really simple script to integrate lxc with openvswitch, which simply attaches an interface in the container to a vlan inside openvswitch based on the number after the dot.
-It has to be present on the host system, not in the container:
+It has to be present on the host system, not in the container, and it needs the executable permission bit set.

     lxcbird:/etc/lxc 0-# cat lxc-openvswitch
     #!/bin/sh